BushLife - Bonnechere Caves interior in Ontario, showcasing limestone formations.

 Events at the Bonnechere Caves

-If you are feeling adventurous, Bonnechere holds numerous events throughout the season, including underground concerts and underground dining events, which is a must.
+If you are feeling adventurous, Bonnechere holds numerous events throughout the season, including underground concerts and underground dining events.
+I’ve heard that the Bonnechere Caves dinner is a MUST!
 This year’s events will feature a fossil hunt on Canada’s Day, the Cavestock Concert Series and Tour de Bonnechere in August.

 Eganville’s Fourth Chute Waterfall

-After exploring the Bonnechere Caves, take a stroll across the street.
+Are you a nature lover?
+After exploring, take a stroll across the street.
 It is here that you will find the Fourth Chute of the Bonnechere River.
 While here, find a spot to relax and take in the sounds of the falls and nature itself.
-Don’t be surprised if you find a few artists – there are always a few there painting the falls.
+Don’t be surprised if you find a few artists – there are always a few there painting the Fourth Chute falls.
+There are also plenty of scenic trails by the riverside to enjoy.

 A Little About the Bonnechere River